What does your writing need?

-If you are planning to submit a text for traditional publishing, the publisher generally will provide final copyediting, but if you are planning to self-publish, you definitely need to hire your own copyeditor.
+If you have a book that you are planning to submit for traditional publishing, the publisher generally will provide final copyediting.
+But if you are planning to self-publish, you definitely need to hire your own copyeditor.
 I guarantee you, there is not a single successfully-published writer whose work wasn’t first scrutinized by a dutiful editor.

 Students submitting a thesis or dissertation can also benefit from having their work copyedited.
 I charge on a sliding scale for students who can prove their current enrollment in a degree program.